-- The National Drug Law Enforcement Agency (NDLEA) Act No. 48 of 1989, for the control of illicit drugs such as cannabis, cocaine, heroin, and psychotropic drugs; - The National Agency for Food, Drug Administration and Control (NAFDAC) Act No. 19 of 1993, to regulate and combat adulterated drugs and food products;
+- The National Drug Law Enforcement Agency (NDLEA) Act No. 48 of 1989, for the control of illicit drugs such as cannabis, cocaine, heroin, and psychotropic drugs; - The National Agency for Food, Drug Administration and Control (NAFDAC) Act No. 19 of 1993, to regulate and combat adulterated drugs and food products: - The Code of Conduct Act 1989, which requires public officials to periodically declare their assets and establishes a bureau empowered to sanction defaulters:

-^{73.} See for instance, UNODC Report, 'Transnational organized crime in West Africa, 2005, op.cit.
+73. See for instance, UNODC Report, 'Transnational organized crime in West Africa, 2005, op.cit.

-- The Code of Conduct Act 1989, which requires public officials to periodically declare their assets and establishes a bureau empowered to sanction defaulters; - The Advance Fee Fraud and Other related Offence Act No. 13 of 1995, to combat the menace of scams associated with obtaining by false pretence; - The Independent Corrupt Practices and other related Offences Act 2000, intended to combat official corruption; - The Economic and Finance Crimes Commission (EFCC) Act 2002, intended to be a tool for combating corruption, economic and financial crimes in all sectors of the Nigerian society; - Trafficking in Persons (Prohibition) Law Enforcement and Administration Act 2003, empowers the agency created under the law to investigate, prosecute and punish those involved in offences of human trafficking and child labour. - As organised crime becomes increasingly transnational, the need for regional and international cooperation through joint taskforces and law enforcement becomes necessary.
-Some of the regional and international responses have been in the form of conventions, protocols, mutual legal assistance, multi-lateral and bi-lateral agreements between countries and national law enforcement agencies.
-Some of the critical instruments are: - The United Nations Convention against Transnational Organised Crime, which provides a plan for the fight against organised crime. - The UN Convention against Corruption. - The African Union Convention against Corruption, which seeks to strengthen cooperation between State parties and provides access to mechanisms required to prevent, detect, punish and eradicate corruption and other related offences.74 - The ECOWAS Protocol on the Fight against Corruption, which criminalizes corruption and seeks to develop self-regulating codes for professional conduct both in the private and public sector.
+- The Advance Fee Fraud and Other related Offence Act No. 13 of 1995, to combat the menace of scams associated with obtaining by false pretence; - The Independent Corrupt Practices and other related Offences Act 2000, intended to combat official corruption; - The Economic and Finance Crimes Commission (EFCC) Act 2002, intended to be a tool for combating corruption, economic and financial crimes in all sectors of the Nigerian society; - Trafficking in Persons (Prohibition) Law Enforcement and Administration Act 2003, empowers the agency created under the law to investigate, prosecute and punish those involved in offences of human trafficking and child labour.

+As organised crime becomes increasingly transnational, the need for regional and international cooperation through joint taskforces and law enforcement becomes necessary.
+Some of the regional and international responses have been in the form of conventions, protocols, mutual legal assistance, multi-lateral and bilateral agreements between countries and national law enforcement agencies.
+Some of the critical instruments are:

+- The United Nations Convention against Transnational Organised Crime, which provides a plan for the fight against organised crime. - The UN Convention against Corruption. - The African Union Convention against Corruption, which seeks to strengthen cooperation between State parties and provides access to mechanisms required to prevent, detect, punish and eradicate corruption and other related offences.74 - The ECOWAS Protocol on the Fight against Corruption, which criminalizes corruption and seeks to develop self-regulating codes for professional conduct both in the private and public sector. - The ECOWAS Convention on Small Arms and Light Weapons, which seeks to regulate and control the